mblink/typify/README.md

 Typify is a library for parsing and validating poorly-typed data into well-typed data.

-While it currently provides support for circe, json4s, play-json, scalajs, and the Any type, new source types can be added easily by implementing a type class for your source type.
+While it currently provides support for circe, play-json, and the Any type, new source types can be added easily by implementing a type class for your source type.

 Typify also does not prescribe a failure type, so you are able to accumulate parse/validation